-Note: You cannot receive an employer contribution or contribute to your HSA plan as long as you have remaining funds in a health care flexible spending account until the end of the FSA grace period, currently April 30.
+- Note: You cannot receive an employer contribution or contribute to your HSA plan as long as you have remaining funds in a Health Care Flexible Spending Account until the end of the FSA grace period, currently April 30.

 - You cannot be enrolled in Medicare (Part A, B or D); and you cannot be claimed as a dependent on another individual’s tax return.

-- Yes.
-You can take money out anytime, tax-free and without penalty, as long as it’s used for qualified medical expenses.
+Yes.
+You can take money out any time, tax-free and without penalty, as long as it’s used for qualified medical expenses.
 If funds are withdrawn for other purposes, you’ll pay income taxes on the withdrawal plus a 20% penalty.

 - You will receive a Visa debit card that is connected to your HSA.
-You can use the debit card to pay for medical expense(e.g. doctor appointments, prescription drugs, vision, dental, etc.) at the point of service.
+You can use the debit card to pay for medical expenses (e.g. doctor appointments, prescription drugs, vision, dental, etc.) at the point of service.

 - You have access to your HSA online to pay medical invoices.